carbon-language/carbon-lang/mlir/docs/Tutorials/DefiningAttributesAndTypes.md

 ##### Type class definition

 Having defined the storage class, we can define the type class itself.
-This is similar to parametric types. `Type::TypeBase` provides a `mutate` method that forwards its arguments to the `mutate` method of the storage and ensures the modification happens under lock.
+`Type::TypeBase` provides a `mutate` method that forwards its arguments to the `mutate` method of the storage and ensures the mutation happens safely.

 ```c++
 class RecursiveType : public Type::TypeBase<RecursiveType, Type,